Dr Glen O'Hara

 - 'Innovation and the History of the City', Corporate Research Forum Conference on Creativity and Innovation, Athens, October 2012.

-- 'Rivals as well as Allies: Anglo-American Financial Diplomacy in the 1960s', New Perspectives on International History: A Conference in Honour of Professor Kathleen Burk, University College London, June 2012.
+- 'Rivals as well as Allies: Anglo-American Financial Diplomacy in the 1960s', New Perspectives on International History: A Conference in Honour of Professor Kathleen Burk (opens as PDF), University College London, June 2012.

 - '"The Turn to the Sea": Historians and the Recent Recrudescence of Britain's "Blue Water" History', 'The Nation is the Navy' Conference, Portsmouth Historic Dockyard, April 2012.